s1ntaxe770r/blog/content/posts/Data-Plane.md

 ![istio architecture](https://istio.io/latest/docs/ops/deployment/architecture/arch.svg "istio service mesh architecture")

-When a request comes into service A on lets  `/login` the data plane ( AKA the sidecar proxy, in this case the envoy instance in the diagram ) is responsible for resolving what service the request is to be forwarded, collect metrics , perform healthchecks and a buch of other stuff the service mesh user might have configred it to do.
+When a request comes into service A on lets  `/login` the data plane ( AKA the sidecar proxy, in this case the envoy instance in the diagram ) is responsible for resolving what service the request is to be forwarded to, collect metrics , perform healthchecks and a bunch of other stuff the service mesh user might have configred it to do.

 ## TL;DR